soyluisdev/saint_seiya_lol-/README.md

 - seaborn
 - matplotlib

-If you want to save the work, you can only copy the image or download it from the repository.
+If you want to save the work of downloading libraries and running the code, you can only copy the image or download it from the repository.

 ## Usage